tangentyh/notes-of-tan/javaNotes.md

      - `static <K,V> SortedMap<K,V> checkedSortedMap(SortedMap<K,V> m, Class<K> keyType, Class<V> valueType)`
      - `static <E> SortedSet<E> checkedSortedSet(SortedSet<E> s, Class<E> type)`
    - `equals` and `hashCode`
-     - `unmodifiableCollection`, `synchronizedCollection`, `checkedCollection` -- returns a collection whose equals method does not invoke the `equals` method of the underlying collection but `Object::equals`, same for `hashCode`
+     - unmodifiable, synchronized and checked views -- returns a collection whose equals method does not invoke the `equals` method of the underlying collection but `Object::equals`, same for `hashCode`
-     - exception -- `unmodifiableSet` and `unmodifiableList` methods use the equals and hashCode methods of the underlying collections
+     - exception -- `unmodifiableSet` and `unmodifiableList` methods use the `equals` and `hashCode` methods of the underlying collections

 1. subranges -- views that changes reflect to the original
    - `List::subList`